AndyIbanez/andyibanez-com/content/posts/tokenizing-nltokenizer.md

  - natural language
 categories:
  - development
-description: "Learn how to use the NLTokenizer Class to separate natural language strings into components"
+description: "Learn how to use the NLTokenizer Class to separate natural language strings into components."
 keywords:
  - swift
  - ios